Earnings per share (EPS): What it is and how to calculate it

 Why companies go public

-This brings us to the topic in question: earnings per share.
-When a company publishes an earnings report, it contains lots of information about its current performance and future projections.
+When a company publishes an earnings report, it contains information about current financial performance and may include forward-looking commentary or guidance, but projections are not always provided.
 One performance metric within the earnings report is the company’s earnings per share (EPS).
 We’ll get into why this is important soon.

 However, let's recap the basics.
 In summary: